California Forever: Public response

-The project has received widespread criticism from local residents and officials.
+Environmental and water concerns

+California Forever released a water plan in 2024 that outlines a strategy using recycled, surface, and imported water sources.
+Company representatives have described their proposed plan as “sustainable” and “drought resilient.”
+However, water policy experts are worried that the plan could strain existing systems and divert water from local communities and agricultural sources.
+Critics also wondered if the long-term demand of the development will be compatible with the infrastructure capacity and the water availability of California.

 Critics of the planned development have noted the lack of a reliable water supply and presence of wind farms as a potential obstacle to urban development.
 Catherine Moy, the mayor of Fairfield, California, stated that the lack of mass transit, inadequate highway access, and drought conditions in the area would make it difficult to support a city.
 Its potential impact on neighboring communities in the Sacramento–San Joaquin River Delta has also been cited as a potential drawback.

-In May 2023, Flannery Associates filed an anti-trust lawsuit against several landowners accusing them of illegally conspiring to raise prices of their land.
-Gil Duran, in a January 2024 The New Republic article, wrote that the project violated existing land use laws and that Flannery had "lavished money on local landowners, overpaying for the land by millions".

-Former mayor of West Sacramento, California Christopher Cabaldon expressed concerns that operating family farms may become more difficult.
-He also accused Flannery Associates of canceling long-standing foraging leases.

-The Greenbelt Alliance, Sierra Club, and other groups have formed a coalition called Solano Together to oppose California Forever's project.
-The project has faced opposition from "vast and varied" groups including farmers, climate advocates and the Solano County Republican Party.
+Environmental groups and experts have also raised concerns about the ecological impact of the proposed city.
+The Center for Biological Diversity claims that more than 100 rare and protected species, including the California tiger salamander and western pond turtle, would suffer from habitat destruction.